Best Beaches for Surf Fishing San Diego County

 As long as you don’t fish the lagoon east of the bridge, there are no MPAs that you need to worry about.
 You CAN fish the mouth of the lagoon, but do NOT fish east of the bridge as you will be subject to fines.

 I’ve heard of days in which spotfin croaker were hitting left and right!
-It’s a very rocky beach filled with plenty of structure.
-Flat Rock (AKA “The Rock”) attracts a myriad of species of fish; the most abundant being baby Leopard Sharks about 12-18″ in length.
+The structure and terrain at Torrey Pines is best described as “mixed structure” with lots of sand, pebbles, and reef.
+Flat Rock (AKA “The Rock”) attracts a myriad of species of fish; the most abundant being baby leopard sharks about 12-18″ in length.

 Baby leopard sharks appear to find refuge at Torrey Pines.
 They are attracted to the structure and marine wildlife that The Rock provides.
 Commonly caught species include corbina, perch, croaker, rays, leopards, halibut, and bass.